SSTORM95/se_project_express/README.md

 # WTWR (What to Wear?): Back End
-On this project we are creatin g the servir side for the clothing items of the WTWR porject of the past sprint, using the Express and Mongoose modules as main functionalities for the server creatin along with the route modules
+On this project we are creating the server side for the clothing items of the WTWR porject of the past sprint, using the Express and Mongoose modules as main functionalities for the server creatin along with the route modules

 # Tecnologies used
 -Express